Uninett/daas-apps/genomics/README.md

 [-C <Path to config file>] # Defaults to 'default_args.properties' if not given [-S <Path to known sites>] # Only required when BQSR should be performed
 ```

-Keep in mind that the input directory must at most contain two FASTQ files, as
-processing multiple datasets is currently not supported in SparkBWA.
-pipeline-runner will automatically determine whether the files are pair-ended
-or not based on the amount of input files.

 Arguments for all of the tools in the pipeline can be provided by specifying
 a config file.
 See `config_example.properties` to see how this file is
 structured.